godinhorafa/book-review-laravel/README.md

 -   Initial setup of the project using Laravel and Docker.

-**Model Relationships**:

--   Definition of one-to-many relationships between models.
--   Querying and associating related models.
--   Utilizing local scopes for specific queries.

-**Controllers and Resource Controllers**:

--   Setting up controllers to manage CRUD operations.

-**Test Data Generation**:

--   Use of Factory and Seeder to generate mock data.

-**Caching and Invalidating Cache**:

--   Implementing caching to improve query performance.
--   Managing cache invalidation when data is updated.

-**Rate Limiting**:

--   Applying rate limits for adding reviews.

 ## Features

 -   Listing Popular and Highest Rated Books: Displaying the highest-rated and popular books.